nf-core/fastquorum/docs/usage.md

 The `read_structure` must be the same for all FASTQs from the same sample.
 Please see the [fgbio documentation](https://github.com/fulcrumgenomics/fgbio/wiki/Read-Structures) for detailed information on read structure syntax and formatting.

+The number of FASTQs must match the number of _read segments_ in the read structure (a read structure is a space delimited string where each value is a _read segment_; see: https://github.com/fulcrumgenomics/fgbio/wiki/Read-Structures).
+E.g. for paired end reads, there must be two FASTQs (R1 and R2) and two segments in the read structure (e.g. a read structure "12M+T +T" specifies a read segment "12M+T" for R1 and read segment "+T" for R2)
+Additional FASTQs may be provided, for example for index reads (see [One to Four FASTQs](#one-to-four-fastqs) below).

 ### One to Four FASTQs

 The pipeline supports samples that can have between one and four FASTQs (per sample).